 The Dance Department

-- Emma Deakin - Head of Department
+- Emma Deakin - Joint Head of Department

 - Stephanie Pendrouse - Teacher of Dance

-- Kiran Chudasama - Teacher of Dance
+- Kiran Chudasama - Joint Head of Department

 - Kristina Horn - Teacher of Dance